acend/kubernetes-basics-training/content/en/docs/10.0/initcontainer.md

 [...]
 ```

 The init container has `State: Terminated` and an `Exit Code` of 0 which means it was successful.
-Thats what we wanted, have the init container executed befor our main application.
+Thats what we wanted, have the init container executed before our main application.

 You can also check the logs of the init container with: